 Engage and entertain today’s consumers.
 It is great if your brand can also give something in return for their time and attention.
 Your brand can offer an interactive experience that has two purposes – you can conduct your research while simultaneously delivering an enjoyable experience with a tangible benefit in exchange.

 Use questionnaires, polls, quizzes, social stories, and leverage these interactive experiences to collect zero-party data seamlessly and at scale.
 Remember to incorporate incentive mechanics so that your customers are more inclined to participate.

-At Scoutsss, we provide interactive chatbots that will gamify the data collection and naturally engage with your customers through a highly personalized dialogue.
+At DiALOGiFY, we provide interactive chatbots that will gamify the data collection and naturally engage with your customers through a highly personalized dialogue.
 You will be able to collect zero-party data and build a stronger bond with your customers in a seamless way.

 By capturing customer motivations, intentions, preferences, and interests, you can genuinely personalize each customer’s experience.
 By doing so, your brand will gain a significant competitive advantage and will know your customers unquestionably well.
 Having such data in your hands will empower you to make the right connections with your customers.
 Nevertheless, such data will help you improve your products or services as you will collect accurate information on what your customers look for and what they actually need.

 We have worked with multiple brands that used gamification and incentives to drive direct engagement with their consumers.
 Such engaging interactions permitted these brands to gain valuable information about their customers, as well as elevate their customer experience.
-If you wish to know more, download your free Guide “The definitive Guide to Conversational Marketing Factory by Scoutsss”.
+If you wish to know more, download your free Guide “The definitive Guide to Conversational Marketing Factory by DiALOGiFY”.